 Young Asians are looking for the kinds of jobs that offer professional growth potential.
-And education is vital for accessing choice employment.
+What connects them with such jobs is the education they receive - it's vital for accessing choice employment.
 Look at our Community College Programs.

 For young people everywhere, "a good job is not just a source of income, but also provides economic standing, self-esteem, social status and social capital".2 Young Asians are looking for the kinds of jobs that offer professional growth potential.
 And education is vital for accessing choice employment.
 Today's labor market seeks young people with practical experience, appropriate skills, and knowledge of foreign languages.

 Keenly aware of the situation, many Asian institutions of higher education are implementing innovative educational policy reforms to meet the needs of growing student populations and also the labor market's demands.
-The unique concept of community colleges is an apt model for societies in transition: It efficiently imparts knowledge; upgrades skills in small, student centered, classroom environments; is suitable for students of diverse achievement levels; and is low-cost.
+The unique concept of community colleges is an apt model for societies in transition: It efficiently imparts knowledge; upgrades skills in small, student-centered, classroom environments; is suitable for students of diverse achievement levels; and is low-cost.
 The notion is taking root in many parts of the world.
-Look at our Community College Programs

 AACC has worked diligently to introduce and clarify the community college concept in Asia.
 Initially, 'translating' the 2 + 2 notion was challenging: Asian students associated a US two-year college with their local, less prestigious two-year 'vocational' training school.
 Over the years, AACC has focused on making the US community college concept clear to audiences of high-school students as well as their parents, teachers, and counselors.